 Complex Thinking and the Radical Imagination

-Building on Edgar Morin’s concept of complexity (or complex thinking), this faculty interest group intends to explore the powers and limits of the various disciplines, especially insofar as they naturally intersect and overlap with one another.
+Building on Edgar Morin’s concept of complexity (or complex thinking), this faculty interest group explores the powers and limits of the various disciplines, especially insofar as they naturally intersect and overlap with one another.
 Complex thinking grounds transdisciplinarity.
 Even what seems absolutely simple has its complexity, which relates to other complexities.
-The FIG intends to operate according to a twofold movement: analysis and synthesis.
+The FIG operates according to a twofold movement: analysis and synthesis.
 Analysis pertains to complex thinking proper.
 Synthesis is the attempt at imagining something radically new.

-This FIG is facilitated by Bruno Gullì (Philosophy/History/Political Science) and Tony Iantosca (English).
-We will read complex texts and engage in the discussion of basic concepts and problems using a transdisciplinary and convergent approach.
+This FIG is facilitated by Bruno Gullì (History.
+Philosophy, and Political Science) and Tony Iantosca (English).
+We read complex texts and engage in the discussion of basic concepts and problems using a transdisciplinary and convergent approach.
 The readings and discussions will prove valuable to faculty of all disciplines.
 They will facilitate, foster, and inspire an analytic and imaginative spirit in our teaching practices and in the civic engagement and existential growth of our students.

 For more information, please contact Bruno at firstname.lastname@example.org and please see our work on the CUNY Academic Commons.